bbauska/LFS171x/README.md

 <h3>Bitcoin & Ethereum</h3>
 <p>
-And so, why were Bitcoin and Ethereum created?
+Why were Bitcoin and Ethereum created?

 What problems do they solve?